mdlog/filora/README.md

-# Filecoin Onchain Cloud dApp

-This repo will serve with tutorial to demonstrate how to build a decentralized application (dApp) that interacts with Filecoin Synapse - a smart-contract based marketplace for storage and other services in the Filecoin ecosystem.
+# Filora - Decentralized Digital Asset Marketplace

+Filora is a decentralized marketplace for buying, selling, and trading digital assets on the Filecoin blockchain.
+Built with Synapse SDK, Filora provides secure, permanent storage for your digital assets.

 ## Overview

-This dApp showcases:
-- Connecting to Filecoin networks (Mainnet/Calibration)
+Filora features:
+- 🎨 Browse and discover digital assets
+- 📤 Upload digital assets with metadata
-- Installing synapse-sdk to your project.
+- 🖼️ Manage your asset collection
-- Depositing funds to Synapse contracts using USDFC token.
-- Uploading files to Filecoin through Synapse
+- 💾 Decentralized storage on Filecoin
+- 💰 USDFC token payments
+- 🔐 Secure wallet connection

 ## Prerequisites